phartz/bosh-nginx-sample/README.md

 ### Done
 That's it!
-Possibly you have to run the `add-route.bat` in the bosh-lite binary folder.

 With `curl 10.244.0.2` you should be able to reach the nginx server.

+### Remarks
+Possibly you have to run `add-route.bat` in the bosh-lite binary folder.